Jahia/provisioning-tutorials/02-digitall-mariadb/README.md

 The provisioning script is getting slightly more complex, as we need to install all of the modules needed by Digitall.

-We will also need to use docker-compose to spin-up the environment.
+We will also need use docker-compose to spin-up the environment.

 ## Instructions